hackclub/hcb-wrapped-2023/README.md

+# Note: This project hasn't launched quite yet!
+Stay tuned in the #hcb channel.

 # `@hackclub/hcb-wrapped-2023`

 This repository houses the React component used to generate [hcb.hackclub.com/wrapped](https://hcb.hackclub.com/wrapped).
 It also contains a Next.js site used for testing.